openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

      $ oc get policies -n $CLUSTER
 ```

-The final policy that will become compliant is the one defined in the `*-du-validator-policy` policies.
+The final policy that will become compliant is the one defined in the `*-validator-du-policy` policies.
 This policy, when compliant on a cluster, ensures that all cluster configuration, operator installation, and operator configuration has completed.

 After all policies become complaint, `ztp-done` label will be added to the cluster that indicates the whole ZTP pipeline has completed for the cluster.
 ```